Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	      (which will be used to publish the content) as well as the delivery path (which clients will use to retrieve the content).

-      This capability is further illustrated in the Examples sections.
+      These capabilities are further illustrated in the Examples sections, and may be defined outside the scope of this specification.

    ### HTTP connections ### {#DASH_Ingest_HTTP}

        1. [=Manifest objects=] and [=media objects=] MUST be uploaded via individual HTTP 1.1  [[!RFC7235]] PUT or POST operations.
 This specification does not imply any functional differentation between a PUT or a POST operation.
 Either may be used to supply content to the receiving entity.
        3. [=media objects=] that are not referenced in corresponding [=manifest objects=] SHOULD be removed by the ingest source via an HTTP DELETE operation.
 		  A DELETE request should support: